mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

    - Prioritize reviewing, updating, and merging of pull requests for current release until there are no more tickets in the [pull request queue](https://github.com/mattermost/mattermost-server/pulls) marked for the current release
       - After the cut-off, any PRs that include significant code changes require approval of the Release Manager before merging
 4. QA:
-    - Prioritize testing PRs and resolved tickets for this release
+    - Prioritize testing PRs and verifying resolved tickets for this release
     - Ensure that new features are also properly tested on mobile apps
-    - Prioritize updating release tests in test management and automated tests
+    - Prioritize updating test cases as needed in test management and automated tests
-    - Identify any new teammates who will be joining release testing, send them an intro to the testing process and timeframe, send them the [hardware/software survey](https://drive.google.com/open?id=1IUiNO2S5fgWVn-Y_cyouxheukqKyGQC0_2UX64Ejwk8)
-    - Set up DM/GM channels in preparation for testing auto-closing after 7 days

 ### C. (T-minus 9 working days) RC1 Cut and RC Testing Begins